yeray004/yeray004/README.md

 - 🦾 Complementing my skills to stay on top of the tech industry.
 - 📓 Practicing with MERN Stack projects.
-- ✍️ Learning Java and Spring Boot.
+- ✍️ Learning Java and Oracle.
 - 🎵 Maybe listening to music (I love listening to music).

 ***¡Get in touch!
 Check out my [LinkedIn](https://www.linkedin.com/in/yeray-guacheta-carreno/), my e-mail yerayguacheta@gmail.com, or my [Portfolio](https://portfolio-yeray004.vercel.app/). 📲***